 Daryaganj violence: Bhim Army chief arrested

 Bhim Army chief Chandra Shekhar Aazad has been arrested in connection with the violence in Old Delhi's Daryaganj, police said on Saturday.
-Aazad's outfit had organised a march from Jama Masjid to Jantar Mantar on Friday.
+Aazad's outfit had organised a march from Jama Masjid to Jantar Mantar on Friday against the new citizenship law, despite not having permission from police.

+On Friday evening, after security personnel tried to detain him during the march, Aazad surfaced inside the mosque.
+He had given the Delhi police a slip to reach the mosque.
+He came outside Jama Masjid early Saturday and was detained.
+He was arrested later, police said.
+After being detained, Aazad was kept at the Crime Branch office in Chanakyapuri since he said he was unwell.
+He was later handed over to the central district police, they added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)